sonos/spoken-language-understanding-research-datasets/README.md

 speaker and recording them using a microphone array positioned at a distance of 2 meters.

-WARNING: For various reasons, some text queries might not have recordings.
+**WARNING**: For various reasons, some text queries might not have recordings.
-Handlers are provided in `dataset.py` to deal with this special case.
+Handlers are provided in `dataset.py` to deal with this special case (see below).

+## Description of the Data Sets

 The Data Sets cover two domains of increasing complexity: